 - If you've had a bit of a wet day, try and dry out wet or damp waterproofs at the earliest opportunity.
 If you leave wet or even slightly damp waterproofs or clothing in your panniers they will begin to smell horrid and there is a good risk that they will become mildewed, particularly if it is warm.
 Mildew will leave black stains, which are difficult to remove even after washing.

 In certain countries such as Finland, Norway and Sweden it is quite legal to wild camp.
 In Finland they have designated bivi spots where there will be some form of water supply such as a lake or stream, a fire place stocked with cut firewood and an earth closet toilet.
-My wife and I have wild camped several times on our cycle tours in Finland and Norway .
+My wife and I have wild camped several times on our cycle tours in Finland, Sweden and Norway .

 All wild campers need to remember their responsibilities and try to minimise the impact that they might make on the environment they camp in.
 We want everyone to continue to experience the joys of unspoilt wilderness camping, so the message is quite simple: